nbdd0121/wsld/README.md

 ## Build

 This program is written in Rust.
 If you do not have Rust toolchain installed you can get it from https://rustup.rs/.
+Building on Windows also requires Visual C++ toolchain.

 Install in both WSL and Windows using `cargo install --git https://github.com/nbdd0121/x11-over-vsock` (The binary will be installed to `~/.cargo/bin/x11-over-vsock` and `%USERPROFILE%\.cargo\bin\x11-over-vsock.exe`).